devries/timezone/README.md

-# timezone
+# tzif

 <!--#
 [![Package Version](https://img.shields.io/hexpm/v/timezone)](https://hex.pm/packages/timezone)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/timezone/)
 -->

-Timezone support for Gleam time using the operating system's timezone database.
+Time zone support for Gleam time using the IANA Time Zone Database.
-This package loads the timezone database from the standard location (`/usr/share/zoneinfo`) on MacOS and Linux computers.
-It includes a parser for the Time Zone Information Format (TZif) or `tzfile` format, as well as utility functions to convert a timestamp from the [gleam_time](https://hexdocs.pm/gleam_time/) library into a date and time of day in the given timezone.
+This package loads the time zone database from the standard location (`/usr/share/zoneinfo`) on MacOS and Linux computers.
+It includes a parser for the Time Zone Information Format (TZif) or `tzfile` format, as well as utility functions to convert a timestamp from the [gleam_time](https://hexdocs.pm/gleam_time/) library into a date and time of day in the given time zone.

 > We could really do with a timezone database package with a
 > fn(Timestamp, Zone) -> #(Date, TimeOfDay) function